 So without further ado, here is the tutorial!

 I hope you enjoyed today’s tutorial.
-Let me know in the comments if vectorising is part of your workflow, and which method you prefer.
+I’d love to know in the comments which method you prefer.